timniederhausen/gn/docs/reference.md

   --xcode-additional-files-roots=<path_list>
       If present, must be a list of semicolon-separated paths.
 It will be used as roots when looking for additional files to add.
-If ommitted, defaults to "//".
+If omitted, defaults to "//".

   --ninja-executable=<string>